Unlocking Clear Skin: Your Guide to Banish Acne for Good

 🍽 Foods That May Worsen Acne:

-High-glycemic foods (This includes white bread, cereals, rice and ingredients that cause a rapid rise in blood sugar levels.
-They are typically high in carbs and manufactured.
+High-glycemic foods: This includes white bread, cereals, and rice, which cause blood sugar spikes.
 If it comes in a colorful package with cartoon characters, it's processed.

 🍽 Skin-Friendly Choices:

-🥑 Try tracking your diet for 2 weeks to spot patterns between breakouts and meals.
+🥑 Try tracking your diet for two weeks.
+Spot any patterns between your meals and breakouts.

 Even the best routine can fall apart if you overlook these everyday habits:

-🧘 Stress – Triggers hormone changes that can lead to breakouts.
+🧘 Stress: Stress triggers hormonal changes that can lead to breakouts.

-🧼 Over-washing – Strips skin of natural oils and worsens irritation.
+🧼 Over-washing: This strips your skin of natural oils and worsens irritation.

 Final Word: Progress Over Perfection